 Number one concerning my defense of pigeon-kind: they suck way less than crows.

 Crows are freaking horrendous.
-They come at you with mighty flapping scraggly wings of black torment, ready to begin picking your skin off your flailing body premature to your imminent death.
+They come at you with mighty scraggly wings of black torment, ready to pick the skin off your flailing body.

 I know crows are intelligent, they contribute to life, they can read and write, and to some of you whoozits, they are cute.
 Which is why this post is not titled “Why Crows Suck”, because they don’t.
 They just suck more than pigeons.

-Pigeons appeal to the portion of my being that constantly shrieks at my conscious to stroke something shiny.
+Pigeons appeal to the part of my being that shrieks to stroke something shiny.

-Pigeons put the “lol” in “hello” as they bobble around with their tiny heads definitely doing the steering.
+Pigeons put the “lol” in “hello” as they bobble around with their tiny heads.

-Pigeons don’t have any set stride-length or pace, which I find to be appropriately analogous to my own brain functioning.
+Pigeons don’t have any set stride-length or pace, which I find to be comfortingly analogous to my own brain functioning.

 As I write this, I just witnessed a pigeon speed up, slow down, speed up again, abruptly stop, turn around in three full circles and then speed off in another direction.